2023 Camper Registration in New Year

 Camp Daniel offers campers with disabilities a fun and loving experience that goes beyond a typical camping program.
 Campers lives are transformed as they encounter the love of God through fun, dedicated and caring individuals who volunteer to serve as counselors.
-The week long program is designed to bring constant opportunities for social, spiritual, and personal growth through competitive recreation, chapel, small groups, themed meals, talent shows, dances and more.
+The week-long program is designed to bring constant opportunities for social, spiritual, and personal growth through competitive recreation, chapel, small groups, themed meals, talent shows, dances and more.
 By week’s end each camper understands that God made them, loves them and has a plan for their lives.

-Lunches: Hunting Camp, Mexican & German
+Lunches: Hunting Camp, Mexican & Luau.

-Dinners: 50’s, French (formal), Italian Wedding, Pirate, & Western
+Dinners: 50’s, French (formal), Christmas, Pirate, & Western.

 Chapel & Small Groups